133794m3r/cs50-web/personal_code_counts.md

 ```

 ## Capstone Project
-CTF Club which is a WIP.
+CTF Club which is now done I believe.
 All code counts are sans the libraries I have included
 for the JS and the CSS counts.
 Python is pretty much exact.
 ```
 -------------------------------------------------------------------------------